Alex Ferrari (singer)

-Alex Ferrari is a Brazilian singer, songwriter and producer known for "Bara Bará Bere Berê" that reached number-one on the official French Singles Chart.
+Alex Ferrari is a Brazilian singer, songwriter and producer known for "Bara Bará Bere Berê" made famous by the two Italian deejays Giulietto Kronika & DeeJay Trip reached number one in the official French Singles Chart.

 Songwriting

 Ferrari has also written a number of songs, notably "Gatinha assanhada" (co-written with Gabriel Valim) that became a hit for sertanejo singer Gusttavo Lima in Brazil reaching the Brazilian Top 10.
 It also appears on Lima's 2012 live album Ao Vivo em São Paulo.